SharePoint/sp-dev-docs/docs/spfx/publish-to-marketplace-checklist.md

 Under normal circumstances, all components (web parts and extensions) in your solution should work as intended.
 Preferably, before submitting your application for approval, you should verify that it's working as expected on multiple tenants and using different user accounts to ensure that it doesn't depend on any specific configuration.
 If your solution requires specific settings, mention it explicitly in your solution's description.

-### Web part should work in all hosts in which its exposed
+### Web part should work in all hosts in which it is exposed

 When building web parts using SharePoint Framework, you can choose [where they should be exposed](integrate-with-teams-introduction.md).
 Before submitting you application for review, ensure that your web part works as intended in all these hosts.

 ### Solution package must contain valid developer metadata

-In the solution's manifest (managed in the `package-solution.json` file) there is a new section named `developer` with the following properties:
+Solution's manifest (managed in the `package-solution.json` file) has to have a new section named `developer` with the following properties:

 Attribute|Description|Mandatory
 ---|---|---